josephluck/helix/docs/state/AdvancedUsage.md

 })
 ```

-Effects are orchestrators for a Twine application application and should contain complex flows, error handling and any asynchronous logic, leaving views to be a pure function of state using callbacks to response to user interaction.
+Now that we've used an effect for the complex control logic, our view is a pure function of state using callbacks to response to user interaction and doesn't hold any state of it's own (i.e. promises).

 # Scoped Models & Sharing Logic

-Applications often have some model logic that needs to work be shared between other models.
-For example, form controls.
+Applications often have some state and logic that is reused in different situations.
+For example, storing, setting, validating and resetting forms.
 Twine has a concept of a scoped model for exactly this purpose:

 ```javascript
 import helix from 'helix-yo-yo'